The Pentagon got hundreds of new reports of UFOs in 2022, a government report says

 The Pentagon's new office for investigating potential UFO sightings received hundreds of new reports in 2022, and while it can explain more than half of those events, a sizable chunk remains a mystery.

-Within the new batch of sightings, the All-Domain Anomaly Resolution Office and the Office of the Director of National Intelligence say, they're focusing on some 171 cases in which objects "appear to have demonstrated unusual flight characteristics or performance capabilities, and require further analysis."
+Within the new batch of sightings, the All-Domain Anomaly Resolution Office and the Office of the Director of National Intelligence say, they're focusing on some 171 cases — including some in which objects "appear to have demonstrated unusual flight characteristics or performance capabilities, and require further analysis."

 The Office of the Director of National Intelligence on Thursday released an unclassified version of the government's new report on UFOs.
 The annual report stems from a law that also requires the ODNI to send Congress a classified version of the report each year.